• Free shipping on all orders

 What Beak Grinding Isn’t

 Grinding is a misnomer since it has nothing to do with the behavior.
 It isn’t a bird trying to wear down their beak.
 Toys or a cuttlebone will take care of that task.
 It’s not painful, as we mentioned earlier.
-A cockatiel wouldn’t do it if it hurts.
+A cockatiel wouldn’t do it if it hurt.
 Some people may equate this action with teeth grinding, a sleep-related movement disorder in humans that may have psychological or physical causes.

 A cockatiel that engages in beak grinding is not stressed.
 Birds deal with that emotion in very different ways.